aleksa-kuzman/DigilizeTest/README.md

 I implemented standard crud, since I was a bit afraid that I would lose time on my environment, Looking back that was wrong, I could do event sourcing approach as well in another hour.

+Just one more note I forgot to change my git config user.name so some commits are under a different name, I was helping a friend out this morning, so if you see, don't get confused.